jmsiro/wms_project/README.md

-# ShipHero Backend Take Home Project
+# Backend Project

-ShipHero WMS is a fully featured Warehouse Management System designed for DTC brands and 3PL providers running their own warehouse and shipping operations.
+WMS is a fully featured Warehouse Management System designed for DTC brands and 3PL providers running their own warehouse and shipping operations.
 The goal of this project is to write two jobs described in the Requirements section.

 ## Before you start working on the project please read these recommendations: